 – Susan Knudsen-Pickles

-This article first appeared in Expat Living Magazine.
-You can purchase the latest issue or subscribe here, so you never miss a copy.
+This article first appeared in the November 2021 edition of Expat Living.
+You can purchase the latest issue or subscribe, so you never miss a copy!